- Go 100%

 Search index

 memcache reindex rebuilds search state from the JSONL journal.
 The index uses immutable JSON segment files under .agents/.memcache/index/segments/.
 MCP/CLI single-record writes append inc-* segments; reindex writes a compact full-* segment.
 Search repairs stale, missing, or corrupt index segments before returning hits: it appends journal entries missing from the index, but rebuilds when segment JSON is invalid, segment contents fail validation, or indexed documents are no longer present in the journal.
 Fresh indexes compare the manifest journal signature with current journal file metadata, then read segment data without parsing the full journal or rewriting the manifest.
-Malformed journal records still stop search when the journal signature changes and should be handled with memcache inspect/memcache reindex.
+If malformed journal records are present, search skips them, reports journal_issues/a warning, and keeps serving hits from valid records; use memcache inspect and memcache reindex to diagnose and quarantine the bad lines.

 Analyzer behavior: